-The packaging policies of Denver Seminary is to award gift aid first and then supplement the student with Direct loans after the gift aid has been awarded.
+The packaging philosophy is to award gift aid first and then supplement the student with Direct Loans after the gift aid has been awarded.

 1.2 Philosophy

 The philosophy of the Financial Aid Office (FAO) is to help students obtain their goal of higher education, which might not be possible without assistance.